What can you do now to protect your home from wildfire?

 Check for debris at the intersection of the roof edge and the vertical walls where burning embers could ignite the exterior siding and roof overhang.

 Contact your local building department or fire protection district to determine stipulations for ember-protective roof vent covers in your area.
 Install as instructed.
+Remove leaves and other debris that accumulates near or in the roof vents.
+Remove plant growth under or near the vents.
 Regularly clean the vents and coverings of accumulated debris.

-Cut back all tree branches, shrubs, and other vegetation within ten feet of your house or building.
+Cut back all tree branches, shrubs, and other vegetation within ten feet of your roof and house.
 Remove ivy and other vines that have grown on your roof and beneath the roof eaves.

 More Tips